Why Trump’s court dates may not impact his primary success

 Trump is scheduled to go on trial March 25 in Manhattan over an alleged hush money scheme to cover up an affair in the lead-up to the 2016 election.
 That trial date would fall two days after the Louisiana primary and one week before the April 2 primaries in Delaware, New York, Rhode Island and Wisconsin.

 Trump’s trial in Florida over his retention of classified documents after leaving the White House is scheduled for May 20.
-While that date may get moved as Trump’s team fights for delays, the current date would see the trial begin one day before Kentucky and Oregon hold their primaries.
-There would be just six more primaries on the calendar after that.
+Although that date may get moved as Trump’s team fights for delays, the current date would see the trial begin one day before Kentucky and Oregon hold their primaries.
+There would be only six more primaries on the calendar after that.

 Already, some of Trump’s Republican rivals have pointed to the former president’s looming court dates as a potential vulnerability.